 Property Description Name The column name of the source schema.
 JsonPath/Column Index/XPath The JsonPath/Column Index/XPath of the source schema. Туре The data type of the column.
 Can be a Text, Numeric, or Time Date Format The format when the data type is Time .
 Enabled Determines whether the message field should be processed.

-NOTE To parse and format times with higher than millisecond precision, the format string needs to end with a period followed by sequence of upper case S. There can be no additional characters following them.
-For example: yyyy-MM-dd HH:mm:ss.SSSSSS To delete a co or all the column entries, check the topmost , then click .
+To parse and format times with higher than millisecond precision, the format string needs to end with a period followed by sequence of upper case S. There can be no additional characters following them.